whosquant/pyworldquant/README.md

 python3 alphatest.py
 ```

-## TO be continued
+## To be continued
-If you like WorldQuant Brain or you love crypto,you can contact me with more.
+1,work on how to make the alphapool more effective.

-Dont forget to give me a star,if get more stars than 100,i will develop the next version of alpha excavator and the performance analyzer.
+2,work on how to maker better use of the given dataset to formulate better alpha.